 Production #: 9513

-Also interesting is a cameo made by the Metaluna Mutant from This Island Earth, who appears during a comical encounter with Dr. Smith.
+Also worth noting is a brief cameo from the Metaluna Mutant (This Island Earth), who appears during a comedic encounter with Dr. Smith.

 Overall Quality: 4/10